 The First TEAMx Workshop took place in Rovereto, Italy, on 28-30 August 2019.

-- To identify the greatest gaps in knowledge that require collaborative research in mountain- and boundary-layer meteorology and climatology, as well as in related disciplines such as air chemistry, alpine ecology, hydrology.
+The workshop brought together experts in mountain meteorology and climatology from both the experimental and the numerical modelling communities, and identified the greatest gaps in knowledge that require collaborative research in mountain- and boundary-layer meteorology and climatology, as well as in related disciplines such as air chemistry, alpine ecology, hydrology.

 Discussion A: Air chemistry and atmospheric dispersion modelling

 : Surface fluxes of pollutants and natural trace gases in mountainous areas; Time scales of the transport and chemical reaction of trace gases and aerosols; Exchange of trace gases and aerosols between the boundary layer, the free troposphere and the stratosphere; Air quality monitoring.